Arirukuto/calendarHTML-Javascript/README.md

 # Calendar with JavaScript, JQuery ,HTML, SCSS and Bootstrap

-The program uses Date() function to build a simple calendar with Pure JavaScript and HTML.
-Here's the final implementation of it - http://iamnitinpatel.com/projects/calendar

 ![alt html javascript calendar](https://cdn-images-1.medium.com/max/800/1*7nkXuZNIB7UUdSFKdIZHVQ.png)

 **Explanation-** When the program is started, the function *showCalendar()* is with arguments *currentMonth* and *currentYear*.